Successor state: Partial and universal state succession

 A state succession can be characterized as either being universal or partial.
 A universal state succession occurs when one state is completely extinguished and its sovereignty is replaced by that of one or more successor states.
 A partial state succession occurs when successor state(s) succeed only part of a state's land and sovereignty, which continues to exist where succession has not taken place.

 An example of a partial state succession is the case of the secession of Bangladesh from Pakistan.
 There was no challenge to Pakistan's claim to continue to exist and to retain its membership of the United Nations: it was a continuator and not a successor.
 Bangladesh eventually was recognized as a new state: it was a successor and had to apply for UN membership.

 An example of a universal state succession is the dissolution of Czechoslovakia.
-Neither part claimed any continuity: both the Czech Republic and Slovakia were new successor states.
+Neither part claimed any continuity: both Czechia and Slovakia were new successor states.

 There are cases where a state is completely extinguished or abolished without having any successor states.
 Cases like this occur when, for example, one state is annexed or conquered by another and ceases to exist even in nominal form (i.e., not even a "government in exile" is established).
-The most recent case is the German Democratic Republic (East Germany), which was completely abolished after the reunification of Germany.
-Modern Germany is a continuation of the Federal Republic of Germany and not a successor state of East Germany.
+An example is East Germany, which was completely abolished with the reunification of Germany.
+The modern state known as Germany is a continuation of West Germany and not a successor state of East Germany.